paritytrading/parity/parity-file/doc/TAQ.md

 Timestamps are represented as `HH:MM:SS.SSS` (ISO 8601).

-Prices are represented as decimal numbers using decimal point.
+Prices and sizes are represented either as integers or as decimal numbers using decimal point.

 Records